 - Control and security - eliminate Shadow IT and govern the process of business users building solutions.

 By empowering their business technologists to build solutions, Mazars in Germany ensures that the application development process is IT-sanctioned and led by the relevant subject matter experts.
 Thus those experiencing the problems are quickly building and implementing the right solutions.

 Mazars recognized that empowering business technologists involves introducing a new technology (a LCNC platform) and implementing an innovation mindset into the organization.
 Thus, they took a strategic approach to create a foundation and culture for empowerment.
-This involved six key steps that Rubert and Andreas walked Gartner attendees through during the presentation.
+This involved six key steps that Rubert and Andreas walked the session attendees through during their presentation.
 Business technologists were fully supported by a personalized program and learning path, a Center of Excellence, and a bespoke no-code environment.
 Meanwhile, they were inspired by internal workshops, an ideation campaign, and a no-code Hackathon.